BuvinJT/distbuilder/docs/ConfigClasses.md

 This is executed within a **controller** script, it's scope is limited to such.
 Therefore, **package** script functions and globals are not available here.

+**isIncInAutoPilot**: This attribute is only applied when the page is **not** a replacement.
+Note, this is `False` by default.
+Set this to `True`, to load this "additional" page when running in "auto pilot mode" (e.g. within a [Silent Installer](LowLevel.md#silent-installers) context.
+It is then on you to ensure that alternate installation mode functions as desired.
+See `_isOnEnterBase`.

 **_isOnLoadBase**: *Protected* Note, this is enabled by default.
 When this is set to `True`, an auto generated script will be added to the installer, which will execute prior to `onLoad`.
 This "base" script will dynamically resize the page, so it fits properly on each